Sphiwe-Skhosana/Sphiwe-Skhosana.github.io/research.md

 Neural networks, fitted through a neural-network EM algorithm, can replace parametric forms for the mixing proportions and component effects to capture nonlinear structure.
 Applications include varying-coefficient mixtures for binary responses and latent class joint models for longitudinal and time-to-event data.

 {% include related.html ids="harris2026deep" %}

-## Applications to African data

-I apply these methods to household energy poverty in South Africa and to the relationship between economic growth and environmental quality across Sub-Saharan Africa.